An Unexpected Illness

 Spock bowed his head briefly in satisfaction.

-They finished their meal in silence, too hungry
+They finished their meal in silence, too hungry to let themselves get

 further distracted by more conversation--even *Spock's* appetite had